andrewbrick/Daggerheart-Fear-Tracker-for-Foundry/README.md

 Issues:
 - This thing does not yet update on the client (player) side.
-- Visibility is unaffected on the client side.
+- Visibility toggle does nothing on the client side.
+- I want to get rid of the + and - buttons on the client side (easy).
 - Probably some issues with images being in the right location / script references to them.

 It's my first module.
 I'm trying.
 Help appreciated. :)